 Fall is one of my favorite seasons.
-There is something really special about the fresh, crisp morning air, and the leaves turning auburn.
+There is something really special about the fresh, crisp morning air and the leaves turning auburn.
 Along with the changes outside, I notice changes to the foods I crave.
-I gravitate toward warm and hearty, comfort foods: soups, stews, braised meats, and roasted vegetables.
-Braised beef short ribs are the quintessential fall dish.
+I gravitate towards warm and hearty comfort foods, think soups, stews, braised meats, and roasted vegetables.
+Braised beef short ribs cooked in a Dutch oven are the quintessential fall dish.

 Before we dive into how to braise beef short ribs in the oven, let's define braising and take a look at some of the kitchen tools we will need.